Over 100 riders joined us in 2015 for a beautiful ride along the Lakeshore!

 Rest stops along all routes offer water, gatorade, and snacks to keep our riders refreshed and fueled up!

-Support for riders will be available via our SAG vehicles and at the finish area until 5:00 pm; rest stop times will be noted in the rider information packets.
+Support for riders is available via our SAG vehicles and at the finish area until 5:00 pm; rest stop times will be noted in the rider information packets.

 About the routes: